Noxious Weed Law

 In 2017, the County Ag.
 Inspector (CAI) implemented the beginning stages of an early detection program utilizing the Great Lakes Early Detection Network (GLEDN) Application and mapping system which makes reports to the EddMaps website.
 This site is utilized by land managers and government agencies all across the country to map, monitor, and track treatments to invasive plants, noxious weeds, insects, and other pests.
 Over the past two years, the CAI has partnered with other local weed inspectors and documented over 58 reports.
 Several of these locations have been treated with biocontrol or herbicide spot treatments.
-The following two handouts were created as noxious weed species have been prioritized in the County or to see the full list at 2021 Noxious Weed List Fact Sheet (PDF):
+The following three handouts were created as noxious weed species have been prioritized in the County or to see the full list at 2021 Noxious Weed List Fact Sheet (PDF):

 Plant biodiversity is critical in native habitats and roadsides to provide natural weed control and pollinator corridors as prairie plants put down deep root systems and break up soil compaction.
 Local road supervisors and weed inspectors interested in learning more about plant competition for weed control should view this “Put Down Some Roots” (PDF).
 Additionally, click on the MNDOT Noxious Weed Handbook (PDF) to download a full copy of identification sheets and management charts for individual species on the eradicate, control, and specially regulated lists.